Information on this page relates to standard Optional Practical Training (OPT). STEM extension OPT information can be found here.

 - G-1145, E-Notification of Application/Petition Acceptance

 - Base Fee for I-765, payable to US Department of Homeland Security.
 Personal check, cashiers check or money order is acceptable.
 If you use a personal check, please be sure to wait for the check to be cashed before closing your bank account.
+Please only include the I-765 filing fee and do not include the biometrics fee with the application.

 - Two full-face passport-style photos.
 The photos must be identical and in color with a plain background.
 They must be no more than 30 days old when the I-765 is filed at USCIS.
 Photos can be obtained at U-M Photo Services.
 Put photos in an envelope.
 You should attach the fee and the photo envelope on top of the entire application (on the upper left-hand corner).
 Please do not staple the fee and the photos.
 Use a pencil to gently write your name and I-94 number on the back of your photo.